rhiot/cloudlet-ui-device/README.md

-# Rhiot geofencing cloudlet UI
+# Rhiot Device Cloudlet UI

-Provides Hawt.io plugin for the Rhiot Geofencing cloudlet.
-Can be used to graphically displays the GPS data collected by the cloudlet.
+Provides Hawt.io plugin for the Rhiot Device Cloudlet.
+It can be used to graphically manage and monitor devices connected to the Rhiot cloud.